LegolasVzla/django-google-maps/README.md

 # django-google-maps
-Basic example of how to use google maps with django
+Basic example of how to use Google Maps with Django and PostGIS

 ![](https://raw.githubusercontent.com/LegolasVzla/django-google-maps/master/core/frontend/static/media/app_image.jpeg "App Image")